Precast provides the backbone of the Seattle waterfront while putting in place the path to local wildlife restoration.

 - Designing face panels that served a larger environmental purpose

-Scheduled to be complete in 2017, the wall will be a stable, safe, and seismically sound foundation for the Seattle waterfront.
+The wall and entire project will provide a stable, safe, and seismically sound foundation for the Seattle waterfront.